Royalvice/DocDiff/README.EN.md

 Not only for document enhancement, DocDiff can also be used for other img2img tasks, such as natural scene deblurring[<sup>1</sup>](#refer-anchor-1), denoising, rain removal, super-resolution[<sup>2</sup>](#refer-anchor-2), image inpainting, as well as high-level tasks such as semantic segmentation[<sup>4</sup>](#refer-anchor-4).
 </div>

+# News

+- 2023.05.08: The initial version of the code is uploaded.
+Please check the to-do list for future updates.
+- 2023.06.13: The inference notebook `demo/inference.ipynb` is uploaded for convenient reproduction and pretrained models `checksave/` are uploaded.

 # Guide

 Whether it's for training or inference, you just need to modify the configuration parameters in `conf.yml` and run `main.py`.
 MODE=1 is for training, MODE=0 is for inference.
 The parameters in `conf.yml` have detailed annotations, so you can modify them as needed.
-Pre-trained weights for document deblurring Coarse Predictor and Denoiser can be found [here](https://drive.google.com/file/d/1F9oPOzrjZFd--yzQINZW3heWsewVdaj1/view?usp=sharing) and [here](https://drive.google.com/file/d/13vkMRRHXDGprXzX1kwGQTI6db7ecol1f/view?usp=sharing), respectively.
+Pre-trained weights for document deblurring Coarse Predictor and Denoiser can be found in `checksave/`, respectively.

 Please note that the default parameters in `conf.yml` work best for document scenarios.
 If you want to apply DocDiff to natural scenes, please first read [Notes!](#notes!) carefully.
 If you still have issues, welcome to submit an issue.